rikobediatra/mini-maps/README.md

 # React + TypeScript + Tailwind
 ## A simple google maps using react js with typescript and styling using tailwinds

+Visit https://mini-maps.vercel.app/ to know more about the website

 ![1](https://github.com/rikobediatra/mini-maps/assets/69576666/e7cbb884-ad75-4375-a6ca-cceeda9a18b0)